addama/sop/sop.md

 4. The Developers move Issues through the Github Project columns
    1. Move Issues to the "Doing" column when started
    2. Move Issues to the "Done" column when complete
    3. Assign "Done" Issues to Quality Assurance or impartial Developers for validation.
 Validation at this stage is a unit test to ensure that the changes made perform as expected by redressing the original Issue and determining if the problem has been solved or feature has been added as described.
-The process and results of this testing is recorded in the Issue.
+The process and results of this testing is recorded in the Issue with objective data captures, screenshots, and other output whenever possible
    4. Move validated issues to the "Validated" column
-   5. Move issues that failed validation back to the "To Do" column and reassign the original Development Team member
+   5. Move issues that failed validation back to the "To Do" column and reassign the original Development Team member.
+That Development Team member then resumes work as per the process described above

 ## Finish Out the Sprint {#sprint-finish}
 1. The Scrum Team conducts a Sprint Review meeting